Brainz22/useful_notes/Madgraph4ALPs.md

    * `mv run_card.dat llp_gen_run_card.dat`.
 Changes the name to `lp_gen_run_card.dat`.

 3. Go back to the location `genproductions/bin/MadGraph5_aMCatNLO/`.
 Then, Create a gridpack locally using the `./gridpack_generation.sh llp_gen llp_gen/Cards 1nd`.
 See details of this command on the header of the file `gridpack_generation.sh`.
 It will generate a file like the following: `llp_gen_el8_amd64_gcc10_CMSSW_12_4_8_tarball.tar.xz` (UAF will have the prefix `llp_gen_slc7_amd64_gcc10`).
+     - **Note:** the gridpack generation command might complain about needing the full path for a command in either in process card or run card.
+Add the full path there, delete the `llp_gen` folder that was create, and re-run the `./gridpack_generation.sh ...`.

 4. Go back to the working directory.
 You need to be in `ALPs/work`.
 Now, we need to install a CMS Software (cmssw) package.
 You can do that as follows:
  * Run the following commands: